Azure-Samples/azure-cosmosdb-java-pagination/README.md

 cd azure-cosmosdb-java-pagination
 ```

-Update AccountSettings.java with cosmosdb hostname and key
+Update AccountSettings.java with cosmos db hostname and key

 ## Running the sample